 - Severe red colored rash which is most commonly on the face

 The underlying mechanism behind the disease involves stimulation of the immune system to generate antibodies against itself (hence, its autoimmune nature), targeting proteins in cell nuclei in particular.
 SLE is considered an unpredictable disease, as remissions could alternate with flare-ups.
-(25149601) The etiology of the disease is still unknown, although clinical trials have shown it to be triggered by several environmental factors including:
+(25149601) The etiology of the disease is still unknown, although clinical trials and functional medicine have proven it to be triggered by several environmental factors including: